VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

 `jdtls_on_attach` is where you can modify the keybindings you want to use.

 `get_jdtls_paths` is where you can find the paths used to start the LSP server.
-If you don't use `mason.nvim` to install the server, this is the place where you can ajust the variables that point to the installation path of jdtls.

 ### Show me the code